Electronic Speed Controller (ESC) Soldering Guide

 Commission the ESC

-Once all connectors are properly soldered and secured, the ESC is ready for commissioning.
+Once all connectors are soldered and secured, the ESC is ready for commissioning.